 Machine wash in cold or warm water with mild detergent.
 Tumble dry low to medium heat.
 Do not use fabric softener during the wash cycle or dryer sheets while drying.
-The fabric softener will damage and/or remove the waterproof coating that is on the surface of the pad.
+The fabric softener will damage the surface of the pad.

-Dry clean or machine wash in warm water.
+Dry clean or machine wash in cold or warm water.
 Do not bleach.
 Tumble dry.

 Hand wash or machine wash on delicate in cold water and lay flat to dry.

 2. How can I enhance the scent of lavender or chamomile in the sachets?

 To enhance the scent of lavender or chamomile in the sachets, squeeze the sachet gently to release the scent.